TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.31.md

 ---

-And as ye would that men should do to you, do ye also to them likewise.
+"As you would like people to do to you, do exactly so to them.